2021–22 Northampton Town F.C. season

-The 2021–22 season was Northampton Town's 124th year in their history and first season back in League Two since the 2019–20 season, following relegation from League One.
-Along with League Two, the club also competed in the FA Cup, EFL Trophy and the EFL Cup.
-The season covers the period from 1 July 2021 to 30 June 2022.
+The 2021–22 season was Northampton Town's 125th season in their history and the first season back in League Two after relegation the previous year.
+Alongside competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
+The season covered the period from 1 July 2021 to 30 June 2022.

 Players

 Pre-season

 The Cobblers announced their first pre-season friendly against Birmingham City, as part of the club's open day.
 This was soon followed by a match against West Ham United.
 The club announced a number of local games on May 28.
 A seventh friendly against Cambridge United was announced on 8 June.
 Nottingham Forest was then confirmed on 28 June.